vytasrgl/ChatScript/wiki/ChatScript-System-Functions-Manual.md

 Return the substring with the designated offset range (exclusive of end location).
 Useful for data extraction using ^popen and ^tcpopen when combined with `^findtext`.

+In addition to absolute unsigned values, start and end can take on offsets or relative values.
+A signed end is a length to extract plus a direction or shift in start.
+	`^extract($$source 5 +2) to extract 2 characters beginning at position 5`
+	`^extract($$source 5 -2) to extract 2 characters ending at position 5`
+A negative start is a backwards offset from end.
+	`^extract($$source -1 +1) from end, 1 character before and get 1 character `
+	`^extract($$source -5 -1) from end, 5 characters before and get 1 character before			i.e. the 6th char from end`

 ### `^findtext`( source substring offset {insensitive} )
 Find case sensitive substring within source+offset and return offset starting immediately after match.